Gießen, August 2014

 Dear friends and users,

-THE REVISED VERSION of my font Midjungards is now finished and available!
-Type face is much more even than before, compatibility with the other Gothic fonts has been improved, and Midjungards is now equipped with a few OpenType features.
+The revised version of my font Midjungards is now finished and available!
+Typeface is much more even than before, compatibility with the other Gothic fonts has been improved, and Midjungards is now equipped with a few OpenType features.

 Robert Pfeffer